iterative/dvc.org/content/docs/user-guide/data-management/remote-storage.md

 ## Configuration

-You can set up one or more remote [storage locations], mainly with the `dvc remote add` and `dvc remote modify` commands.
+You can set up one or more remote storage locations, mainly with the `dvc remote add` and `dvc remote modify` commands.
 These read and write to the [`remote`] section of the project's configuration file (`.dvc/config`), which you could edit manually as well.

-[storage locations]: /doc/user-guide/data-management/storage-locations

 Typically, you'll first register a DVC remote by adding its name and URL (or file path), e.g.: